Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 ##### 2. Weapons, Melee
 #### -=[ Ambidextrous ]=-
 You've trained yourself to use your off-hand just as well as your dominant one, or you really are naturally ambidextrous.
-Each rank reduces the Accuracy penalty for the Dual Wield Attack action (see Dual Wielding, below) and each even rank (2 and 4) gives you a +1 bonus to parries while holding a weapon in each hand.
+Each rank reduces the Accuracy penalty for the Dual Wield Attack action (see Dual Wielding, below) and each odd rank rank (1, 3, and 5) gives you a +1 bonus to Parry when using your weapons to do so.

 - Base Cost: 5
 - Scale: 2